 The Internet came to my rescue

 after I did a search and found someone asking the same

 question about tyres on a specialist forum.
 The picture

 above left demonstrated the answer.
 The tyre re-released

 is on the right and comes from a popular 'Sand Scorcher'

-Willy' (above right) and 'Blazing Blazer'
+on the 'Wild Willy' (above right) and 'Blazing Blazer'

 In the end it took me around 15 months to get all the tyres I needed off ebay.
 Luckily some people just sold the tyres/wheels as spares, and as they are often not in prime condition I could get them reasonably cheaply.
 Also after some people won the toys on ebay I would email them to see if they wanted to sell their old tyres and managed to source a few that way.
 These rubber tyres were not really made to last forever and the biggest problem is that they start to crack up, especially on the sidewalls.
 This is something that I had encountered before when restoring the original model in the 1990s, but as the Overlander is just going to be a display prop it doesn't need pristine tyres, and I could even afford to get away with having holes in them if I had too.